murdhawke/amoscheruiyot.com/content/about.md

 ----------
 An enthusiast of all things web dev especially JS frameworks.

-Collaborate with Ops and Product teams to find the fastest and most efficient way to develop and improce boda boda hailing solutions at SafeBoda Kenya.
+Collaborate with Ops and Product teams to find the fastest and most efficient way to develop and improve boda boda hailing solutions at SafeBoda Kenya.

 Skilled at Web Development, Network & Server Administration,Technical Support, Data & Risk Analysis